pranav142/Lethal-Company-File-Save-Editor/README.md

 3. **Open a Save File**:

    - In the Save Editor's main window, click on the `Open File` button.
 This will open a file dialog.
-   - Use the file dialog to locate and select your Lethal Company game save file.
-Save files are typically located in a specific folder related to the game.
-You can find save files
+   - Use the file dialog to locate and select your Lethal Company game save files that we found in step 1.
    - After selecting the file, click 'Open'.
 The application will decrypt and load the file, displaying its contents in the text area for editing.

 4. **Edit the Save File**: